-From a capella choir music to pieces with symphony orchestra, and from romantic to contemporary: with this broad repertoire, the Groot Omroepkoor is at home in all markets.
-As a broadcasting choir, the ensemble can also be heard frequently in the concert series on NPO Radio 4.
-In September 2017, the choir, together with the Radio Philharmonic Orchestra, received the Concertgebouw Prize for the important contribution they have made to the artistic profile of the Amsterdam concert hall over an extended period.
+From a cappella choral music to pieces with symphony orchestra, and from romantic to contemporary: with this broad repertoire, the Groot Omroepkoor is at home in all markets.
+As a broadcasting choir, the ensemble can also be heard in abundance in the concert series on NPO Classical.
+In September 2017, together with the Radio Philharmonic Orchestra, the choir received the Concertgebouw Prize for the important contribution they have made over a long period to the artistic profile of the Amsterdam concert hall.

 With over 60 members, the Groot Omroepkoor (GOK) is the only professional choir of this size in the Netherlands.
 Most of the GOK's concerts are part of the broadcasting series AVROTROS Vrijdagconcert, NTR ZaterdagMatinee and Het Zondagochtend Concert.
 The choir can mainly be heard together with the Radio Philharmonic Orchestra in operas, oratorios and cantatas, but also has a capella choir music on the music stand.
 The many commissioned works and premieres that are part of the GOK's repertoire are particularly special, such as music by Mathilde Wantenaar, Alfred Momotenko-Levitsky and Bart Visman.

 The history of the Netherlands Radio Choir